AusDTO/dto-digitalmarketplace-frontend/README.md

 The integrated environment is the provides a development build of both assets and the rendering service.
 This allows us to test local features before they reach an integrated environment.

 This style relies on two commands running: `yarn build:development` and `yarn server:development`, both these tasks come with watchers so you should never need to restart either.
-The development build command will log out webpack stats and any linter errors into your console as you are working.
+The development build command will sign out webpack stats and any linter errors into your console as you are working.

 The server will load up on port `60000`, this a server side rendering service for React bundles.
 [Read More]()